jrroosevelt/VS2PCG/Card clarifications A-F.md

 > When each of the following appears for the first time **while Colonists are face up** this game...

 Though this wasn't listed specifically in the [August 2021 Rules Update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/), this is congruent with the change to Mr. Fantastic and it was confirmed later via [Discord Post](https://discord.com/channels/306874195051020288/768614566594478080/880199894248333322).

+# Concealed Cave (Terrain)
+^CardNumber: ^CV4-030

+*Set: Crossover Vol. 4*

+This Terrain lets you hide characters.
+To do so, turn them face down, but ready.
+During their next Recovery Phase, turn them face up when you recover your stunned characters.

+^(Source: Rule insert)

 # [Copycat](http://vs.tcgbrowser.com/images/cards/big/MFM-013.jpg)
 ^CardNumber: ^MFM-013